yrom1/compress-image/README.md

                         compression quality, [0, 100], default 90 (slight
                         compression).
   -a ADAPTIVE, --adaptive ADAPTIVE
-                        Filesize in MiB that adaptive compression will attempt to output less than.
+                        filesize in MiB that the scipt will attempt to compress to less than
   -v, --verbose         verbose filesize change information -s, --suppress        suppress print statements
 ```